thinhlvv/thinhlvv.github.io/_posts/2019-06-20-Understanding-scalability-system.md

 ---
 layout: post
 published: true
 title: Design Architecture: Part 1.
-Understanding Scalability
+Understanding Scalability.
 ---

 This article will walk throw these below concerns:

 ### When do you need to make decision to scale your system?

 When you was handed over a source code but too complicated and confused to maintain.